-By definition, Net Present Value is the difference between the present value of cash inflows and the present value of cash outflows for a given project.
+By definition, net present value is the difference between the present value of cash inflows and the present value of cash outflows for a given project.

 To understand this definition, you first need to know what is the present value.
-Imagine that you want to have $2200 on your account next year.
+Imagine that you want to have $2200 in your account next year.
 You know that the yearly interest rate on that account is 10%.
 It means that you need to put $2000 on that account today to have $2200 twelve months from now.
 The present value of "$2200 due in 12 months" is $2000.

 Following that logic, every project that needs your investment at the beginning and returns some money each year has a present value of each cash flow: the initial investment and every cash inflow.
-If you sum up all of these present values, you will get a Net Present Value (NPV) of that project.
+If you sum up all of these present values, you will get a net present value (NPV) of that project.

 Again, the surest way to understand the formula behind NPV is to start with the present value equation:

 - – Amount of money you will get in the future;

 - – Discount rate (interest rate used in cash flow analysis); and